-Amazon, though, offers other options, such as the Echo Dot.
-This is £49.99 from Amazon ($49.99 in the US) and does everything the Echo does but requires a Bluetooth (or wired) speaker if you want anything other than voice feedback.
+Amazon, though, also has the Echo Dot.
+This is remarkably cheap at just £49.99 from Amazon ($49.99 in the US) and does everything the Echo does but really requires a Bluetooth (or wired) speaker if you want decent sound quality for anything other than voice feedback.

-Google might not offer any other devices with the Google Assistant yet, but the Home is at least customisable.
-The bottom section, which acts as both the base and speaker grille, is interchangeable and Google will offer several colour options, plus the choice of fabric or metal designs.
+Google might not offer a range of smart home products with the Google Assistant yet, but the Home is at least customisable.
+The bottom section, which acts as both the base and speaker grille, is interchangeable.
+There are several colour options, plus the choice of fabric or metal designs.
 If we know one thing, it’s that people love to customise products to match their décor.

 The Echo (and Dot), on the other hand, only come in black or white.
 However, neither is offensive and the dot is so tiny, it’s unobtrusive.

 If you really have an issue with privacy, you’ll have to wait for a device which can process your commands locally rather than sending recordings to the company's servers.
 Also see: Amazon Echo Show

 Here’s a brief summary of how the assistants stack up against each other: